 The best example I can think of to compare future fathers to is the pit crew for a NASCAR driver.
 Sure the driver does the driving, gets the trophy, and does the interviews, but the pit crew is what makes it possible for the driver to have a safe and successful race.

 I did not adequately appreciate all of the things Jon did for me during my last pregnancy.
 He massaged and cracked all of the various parts of my body that ached, he helped me up and down or got things for me so I didn’t have to get up and down, made sure I drank enough water, and most importantly he held me when the pregnancy hormones made me extra emotional.
 (Also, Jon was basically the only person who was able to recognize when I was feeling emotional.)
 Jon made the physically and emotionally exhausting process of growing a baby a lot easier.

-My son is due in the next couple weeks.
+My son is due in the next couple of weeks.
 If you’ve heard Jocelyn’s birth story you know I had a pretty easy time of it.
-I went through most of the labor at home and once I arrived to the hospital, check in to delivery took only 32 minutes.
+I went through most of the labor at home and once I arrived at the hospital, check-in to delivery took only 32 minutes.
 Even though I know with confidence that my body can do it again, I’m more afraid of this birth than I was with Jocelyn’s.

 I’m afraid because I don’t have Jon.
 There are lots of jokes about men in the delivery room, but I don’t think the power of a man’s presence there is recognized nearly enough.
 Giving birth was the hardest thing my body has ever had to do.
 The strength required to accomplish something as daunting as pushing an infant through your body cannot be understood until one goes through the process themselves.